yahsinhuangtw/blog/source/_posts/2020-07-27-Frontend-in-Blockchain.md

 <figure><img src="{% asset_path frontend_v1.png %}" /><figcaption>Ethereum creator Vitalik Buterin's tweet on Monday (7/27)</figcaption></figure>

-In response, Ethereum creator Vitalik Buterin tweeted (7/27):
+In response, Ethereum creator Vitalik Buterin tweeted:

 “Make a general-purpose UI generator for contracts.
 Something more usable than just a list of textboxes and buttons, one for each contract function.
 Allow customization but try to make it close to impossible to make a misleading UI.” [...]